 \subsection{Standard Benchmarks}

 One of the most important skills of MLLMs is their ability to effectively answer questions based on the given input image.
-This ability is quantitatively evaluated across several visual question answering datasets, measuring the accuracy~\citep{antol2015vqa} of the answers provided by the MLLM.
+This ability is quantitatively evaluated across several visual question-answering datasets, measuring the accuracy~\citep{antol2015vqa} of the answers provided by the MLLM.

 \titt{VQAv2}~\cite{goyal2017making} is an extended and balanced version of VQA~\citep{antol2015vqa} built by collecting similar images for the same question, but whose answer is different compared to the original one.
 This makes it difficult to perform favorably for those models that ignore visual information and only rely on language priors while answering questions.
 The reported results are related to the test-dev split.